smrey/SMP2/README.md

 should be placed in the same directory as the script.

 #### Full example
-bash CRUK.sh /path/to/samplesheet/ NEGATIVECONTROL pairs.txt
+bash 1_CRUK.sh /path/to/samplesheet/ NEGATIVECONTROL pairs.txt

 Note that the third argument is optional.